kalicalendar/community-calendar/README.md

-[Community Calendar for code curious and friends]
+#[Community Calendar for code curious and friends]

 EPIC </br>
-A calender where multiple organizations (code curious, heart of code, pyladies,...) can create, read, update and delete events and that can be accessed by users who are interested in these events.
+A calendar where multiple organizations (code curious, heart of code, pyladies,...) can create, read, update and delete events and that can be accessed by users who are interested in these events.

-ADMIN|ORGANIZATION STORIES </br>
+##ADMIN|ORGANIZATION STORIES </br>
-As an organization such as code curious I want to be able to...
+As an organization such as "Code Curious" I want to be able to...

+1) see a calendar.

+2) create events with the following characteristics:
+   First priority: date, time, title, description.
+   Second priority: location, tags, "hosted by".
-- add an event with the following characteristics: date, time, location, title, description, type of event, max. number of participants, public or private, programming language/tags.
+   Third priority: type of event, max. number of participants, public or private event.

-- edit and delete the event.
+3) edit created events.

+4) delete events.

-- see the events in different calendar views: weekly, monthly.
+5) see events in different calendar views:
+    First priority: monthly.
+    Second priority: weekly, year.

+6) create a profile for the organization with the following characteristics:
+    First priority: name of the organization, short description, link to the website, a picture.
+    Second priority: list of events added by the organization.

+7) edit the profile of the organization.

+8) delete the profile of the organization.

-I also want only registered users to be able to manage events.
+9) I also want that only registered organizations have the power to add, edit and delete events from the calendar.

 USER STORIES </br>
 As a calendar user I want to be able to...

-- see all the events in different calendar views (weekly and monthly).
+1) see all the events titles in the calendar:
+    First priority: monthly.
+    Second priority: weekly, year.

+2) click on the events and see the information.

-- distinguish between the different organizations by different colours.
+3) distinguish between the different organizations by different colours.

-- filter the events by: organization, type of event, time range, programming language.
+4) filter the events by:
+    First priority: organization.
+    Second priority: type of event.

-- search for events by tags , i.e. "beginners"
+5) search for events by tags , i.e. "beginners" or programming language.

-- find short information about the organizations and links to their websites.
+6) find short information about the organizations and links to their websites.

 DEVELOPER STORIES </br>